karimikkonen/sextante-manual/sphinx/source/interpolation.rst

 .. image:: img/interpolation/project.png

 The data correspond to crop yield data, as produced by a modern harvester, and we will use it to get a raster layer of crop yield.
-WE do not plan to do any further analysis with that layer, but just to use it as a backgroun layer for easily identifying the most productive areas and also those where productivity can be improved.
+We do not plan to do any further analysis with that layer, but just to use it as a backgroun layer for easily identifying the most productive areas and also those where productivity can be improved.

 The first thing to do is to clean--up the layer, since it contains redundant points.
 These are caused by the movement of the harvester, in places where it has to do a turn or it changes its speed for some reason.
 The *Point filter* algorithm will be useul for this.
 We will use it twice, to remove points that can be considered outliers both in the upper and lower part of the distribution.